mineables/EVMBridge/README.md

 # EVM Bridge

-The EVM Bridge contains EVM *Portal* smart contracts and decentralized middleware for safely transporting Ether and ERC20 tokens to/from EVMs.
+The EVM Bridge contains EVM *Portal* smart contracts and centralized middleware for safely transporting Ether and ERC20 tokens to/from EVMs.

 Currently, the middleware is in a beta state, however the signing logic and flow is well defined in tests/testBridgeable.js